Phoetry / Poetography / Photographic Literature

-An open call exhibition presenting new visual literature on the theme of Scribbling and Scrawling - works that explore the handmade, the illegible, the dirty, the rough, the visual, the material, the calligraphic, the link - works which resist their content and express their context.
+An exhibition that presented new visual literature on the theme of Scribbling and Scrawling - works that explored the handmade, the illegible, the dirty, the rough, the visual, the material, the calligraphic, the link - works which resist their content and express their context.
 Works that celebrate the notation, the forgotten, the colourful.
-This exhibition aims to bring together generations, creative communities, including many students and faculty from Kingston University, alongside those local or connected to the region.
+This exhibition aimed to bring together generations, creative communities, including many students and faculty from Kingston University, alongside those local or connected to the region.

 Partnering with the Museum of Futures - a dynamic community arts space that has engaged Surbiton residents, families and businesses since 2015 and curated by The Community Brain CIC, the exhibition aims to showcase early career poets and artists alongside more experienced practitioners and build on the community, beginning new relationships and collaborations, that already surround this wonderful venue.
 The engagement with themes of suburbia, the Seething mythos and the humour so prevalent in the Museum of Futuresenterprise will undoubtedly also influence the exhibition's aesthetic.

 Museum of Futures:

 Visual Poetry Exhibition Feb 23rd to March 12th 2017